 Near the Central Station you can admire Keith Haring’s incredible latest work: the ALL WORLD mural (Tuttomondo).

 Painted in 1989 on the outer wall of the rectory of the church of Sant’Antonio Abate, it occupies about 180 square meters (10 meters high by 18 meters wide) and is the only work designed to be permanent.

 The artist said of the city:

 “Pisa is incredible.
 I do not know where to begin.
 I realize now that this is one of the most important projects I have ever done.“

 It is worth seeing the many churches scattered throughout the city of high historical and artistic interest, whose facades are often built in the same style as the Cathedral, that is to say the Pisan Romanesque.
 Then the many medieval tower-houses (in the 12th century a Spanish traveler told of a city with 10,000 towers in his travel diary!) whose original arches and pillars are still recognizable in many buildings in the city centre, including ours!

 Noteworthy is the house where the great scientist Galileo Galilei was born in 1564, located in the historic centre, unfortunately it cannot be visited inside as it is a private professional studio.

-Those who are fond of going SHOPPING, have a wide range of choices in Pisa and can stroll about the streets of Borgo Largo, Borgo Stretto, Via San Francesco, Corso Italia, Via San Martino and neighbouring streets, at a very close distance from the hotel.
-We also suggest you to see the peculiar fruit and vegetable market in the central Piazza delle Vettovaglie or the weekly market of via Paparelli.
+Shopping lovers are spoiled for choice among the many shops for all budgets located in the nearby Borgo Largo, Borgo Stretto, Via San Francesco, Corso Italia, Via San Martino and neighbouring streets.
+We also suggest a visit to the characteristic fruit and vegetable market in the central Piazza delle Vettovaglie or to the twice-weekly (on Wednesday and Saturday mornings) market in via Paparelli.